abhikachroo/API_Automation_RestAssured/README.md

 # API_Automation_RestAssured
-This Project explains API Automation using Java and Rest Assured It uses Java as programming language, TestNG framework and Rest-Assured Framework to work and Test with REST API's
+This Project explains API Automation using Java and Rest Assured It uses Java as programming language, TestNG and Rest-Assured Framework to work and Test REST API's

 Steps to Follow -
 1. Create a Maven Project in Eclipse.